MoCo-GHE-Admin/github-scripts/README.md

 ## `repo_archiver.py`
 ```
 usage: repo_archiver.py [-h] [--pat-key PATKEY] [--token TOKEN] [--inactive] [--custom CUSTOM] [--file FILE] [--disable-report]
-                        [--ignore-issue-label] [--pause] [-q] [--do-it]
+                        [--ignore-issue-label] [--pause] [-q] [--doit]
                         [repos ...]

 Archive the specified repo, labelling and then closing out issues and PRs, per GitHub best practices.
 Closed issues/PRs, and description/topic
 changes can be completely reversed using the repo_unarchiver script.
-DEFAULTS to dry-run and will not modify things until --do-it flag is applied.
+DEFAULTS to dry-run and will not modify things until --doit flag is applied.
 Also, will report on any existing hooks or keys in the repos so that cleanup in related systems can occur

 positional arguments: